Email FacebookTwitterMenu burgerClose thin

 A couple review the most popular types of investments and how they work.

 There are a lot of different types of investments to choose from.
 Some are perfect for beginners, while others require more experience and research.
 Each type of investment offers a different level of risk and reward, giving you a good option or two no matter what your goal might be.
-Investors should consider each type of investment before determining an asset allocation that aligns with their overall financial goals.
+Investors should consider each type of investment before determining an asset allocation that aligns with their overall financial goals — and that alignment matters more than most people expect.

 Investing Tips